 int fs = 0 : zipWith (/) fs [1..] diff (_:ft) = zipWith (*) ft [1..]is pretty, but not ideal, for it injects class Enum into the type contexts:

 Note.
-This definition is clever, but tans = sins/coss is simpler and faster.
+The definition of tans is clever, but tans = sins/coss is simpler and faster.

 [[1]]/[[1], −[1,1]]